 As we wrap up, here is a little exercise you can do.
 Make up your own list of questions.
 Google some questions or talk to friends in the industry about the questions they ask.
 Compile the list and highlight the ones that really resonate with you.

 Feel free to share what you come up with on this platform!

 Overwhelmed growing your business and need help ?
 You don’t have to figure it out all alone anymore.
-Sign up for a discounted one-time business strategy call and I’ll help you make decisions on the next steps for you and your business. http://www.BusinessCoachNancy.com/consult
+Sign up for an introductory business strategy call and I’ll help you make decisions on the next steps for you and your business. http://www.BusinessCoachNancy.com/consult